 Developing a policy for students living with children in family housing requires careful consideration of the responsibilities and expectations of parenting students.
 The following guidelines supplement existing College policies related to children on campus.
 Specifically, these guidelines do not supplant College Policies related to minors on campus including P.47- Children and Guests in Educational Settings, and P3.05.14 - Children in the Workplace.

-- Guest Policy: Parenting students must adhere to the College's guest policy, which may include limitations on the number of non-resident children allowed in student family housing and guidelines for overnight guests.
+3. Guest Policy: Parenting students must adhere to the College's guest policy, which includes the following guidelines for registered overnight or day guests:

 Quiet and Security Hours